Bringing an astronaut’s training and experience to the consumer market

 After successful validation of the prototypes, Motivo worked with Fluidity to transition the design to high-volume production.
 Motivo supported production efforts by sending engineers to China to evaluate T0 and T1 units to ensure that production parts met performance targets and that the look and feel of the finished product matched the expectations set by Fluidity and its stakeholders.

-Motivo was able to complete two major design iterations in ten months and help bring the final design to production with a total development cycle just over one year.
+Motivo was able to complete two major design iterations in ten months and help bring the final design to production with a total development cycle of just over one year.
 Interested in seeing the results?
 Own the Fluidity FT Aviator® now by following this link: https://fluidity.tech/.
 With ambitions well beyond just one product, Fluidity is already actively engaging Motivo to help co-develop the next line of products and features.